just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Map-Tour-Tutorial.rst

     </ol>
     <h3>Data Abstraction: Lists</h3>
     <p>The simplest <span class="hover vocab yui-wk-div" data-id='data abstraction'>data abstraction</span> in programming is a <i>variable</i>, but there are more complex data structures
       available in all programming languages.
-Like most other programming languages, App Inventor has an <span class="hover vocab yui-wk-div" data-id='ADT'>abstract data type (ADT)</span> called <span class="hover vocab yui-wk-div" data-id='list'>list</span> that allows the storage of an ordered sequence of elements under one name in memory. <span class="hover vocab yui-wk-div" data-id='list'>Lists</span> are sometimes called arrays in other programming languages.
+Like most other programming languages, MIT App Inventor has an <span class="hover vocab yui-wk-div" data-id='ADT'>abstract data type (ADT)</span> called <span class="hover vocab yui-wk-div" data-id='list'>list</span> that allows the storage of an ordered sequence of elements under one name in memory. <span class="hover vocab yui-wk-div" data-id='list'>Lists</span> are sometimes called arrays in other programming languages.
 Data abstractions manage complexity in the program by giving a collection of data a name that can be used without knowing the specific details of its representation.

       The elements in a <span class="hover vocab yui-wk-div" data-id='list'>list</span> are
       <span class="hover vocab yui-wk-div" data-id='index'>indexed</span> which means they are numbered from <b><i>1</i></b> to the <b><i>length</b></i> of the <span class="hover vocab yui-wk-div" data-id='list'>list</span>.